RMI-PACTA/workflow.aggregate.loanbooks/README.md

   - Scatter plot of the loan books at the sector level comparing the net alignment metric by financial exposure
   - Timeline plot that shows the forward-looking trend of the aligment metric over time (net, buildout and phaseout)
   - Scatter plot that allows for peer comparison of alignment metric across companies or groups (automotive and power sectors only)
+- The `BY_GROUP` parameter will determine for which groups the plots should be generated.
+At the moment, only `BY_GROUP` settings with maximum one value will generate plots, passing more than one `BY_GROUP` will print information that plots cannot be generated.
+Before generating plots for a given `BY_GROUP`, the results for that variable must have been generated using `run_aggregate_loanbooks.R`.

 ### Optional: Use own sector classification system for matching loan books